konstlvov/winswitch/README.md

 ﻿Windows Alt-Tab manager

-Based on Alexander Avdonin TaskSwitchXP.
+Based on Alexander Avdonin <a href="https://www.ntwind.com/software/alttabter/old-taskswitchxp.html">TaskSwitchXP</a>.

 Copyright 2004-2006 by Alexander Avdonin.
 All rights reserved.
 Copyright 2007-2018 by Konstantin Lvov.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: